abhishek-shrestha224/event-register/Readme.md

     ```
     ```sh
     pnpm i
-    npm run dev
+    pnpm run dev
     ```
     The frontend will start on `http://localhost:3000`

 ## API Documentation

--   The API endpoints are defined in the controllers (`src/main/java/world/hello/event_register/controller`)
+-   The API endpoints are defined in the controllers (`/backend/src/main/java/world/hello/event_register/controller`)